Portraits of Connectedness

 Two things stand out from our recent experience as documented in the Happy Bub case studies.
 First, it’s nearly always a surprise when people find they really can take control of the things that distress them.
 Secondly, the key that eventually unlocks the door wasn’t the one they were expecting.
 You could say, it’s not about finding your voice at all.
 It’s more a case of finding “stillness” so your voice can find you.
 Charisse will capture that stillness in her amazing perspective on the things that connect us.

-The Unheard are Falling Through the Inequality Gaps
+The Unheard are Slipping Through the Inequality Gaps

 Breaking the cycle means finally feeling like you’ve connected with kindred spirits: people who “get you” and “get it”.
 It’s a liberating thought isn’t t?
 And it can come out of the blue like the proverbial bolt of lightning.
-As the saying goes, we should never be afraid to go down any road your passion takes you.
-The worst that can happen is you’ll meet fellow-travellers.
-You just need to be sure it’s what you want.
+Sometimes we do have to go down the less trodden road in order to be heard.
+When we do, the worst that can happen is we get to meet fellow-travellers.

 That people are feeling increasingly isolated is a deeply perplexing paradox in a world that has never been so connected in terms of technology and social networks.
-The paradox suggests there are wider socio-economic factors in play.
+There are, of course, wider socio-economic factors in play.
 The inequality gap in the richer Western economies is widening despite the largest growth in their respective GDP since the 2008 credit crunch.
 (McKinsey On Government Discussion Paper)